Prominent Role of Business Analysts in SCRUM:

 Importance and Role of Business Analysts in SCRUM Team

-Role of Business Analysts in SCRUM is very important in the success of a project.
-Their involvement starts right from understanding the customer need to the Sprint Demo.
+The role of Business Analysts in SCRUM is very important in the success of a project.
+Their involvement starts right from understanding the customer’s need to the Sprint Demo.
 They are the first point of contact for the technical team for clarifications.
 They are even more important in the initial phases of a new project and the projects which are large in scale.

 In my project, our PO was not so good with documentation and even the user stories written were never more than 2-3 liners while the acceptance criteria were only a 1 liner.
 It was the Business Analyst who used to modify them, make them more explanatory and elaborative.

-Even at times, it happened that our PO wrote user stories which had 21 or more story points and hence the Business Analyst had to spend extra time & efforts in breaking them down and prioritizing them with the Product Owner.
+Even at times, it happened that our PO wrote user stories that had 21 or more story points, and hence the Business Analyst had to spend extra time & efforts in breaking them down and prioritizing them with the Product Owner.

 - The customer should be able to log in.